Peatland ACTION - Monitoring strategy

 Project details and progress update

-2017/18: The effects of peatland restoration by deforestation on water quality (dissolved organic carbon (DOC), nutrient transport) - Torrachilty and Lochar Mosses.
-Three years of water quality data on sites in the North Highland and Scottish Lowland District areas.
+2017/18: Funding provided to Forest Enterprise Scotland (grant reference 501061) to monitor the effects of peatland restoration by deforestation on water quality (dissolved organic carbon (DOC), nutrient transport) at Torrachilty and Tannylaggie.
+Supports three years of water quality data on sites in the North Highland and Scottish Lowland District areas.
 This project commenced in 2018 and ran until 2020, with the aim of understanding the effects of forest to bog peatland restoration on DOC and nutrient transport in order to develop best practice guidance.
-Grant funding reference 501061, project still ongoing.

 Monitoring of the water quality and discharge rates associated with restoration works at the Abernethy.